nabilanayaara/air-quality-analysis/README.md

 For more information, such as the background of this dataset, dataset characteristics, file structure, and more, you can view the Readme file.
 So, here, I will not explain further.

 **Streamlit : https://air-quality-analysis-fk2q8agcynbwgbvzjohnrk.streamlit.app/**
+1. Connected VSCode to GitHub
+- Instal Git on PC
+- Then run by the terminal code (git init --> git remote add origin https://github.com/username/repository.git --> git add . --> git commit -m "Initial commit" --> git push -u origin main)
+- Then the data will be updated on GitHub account

 2. Project work cycle
 A. Data Wrangling:
 - Gathering data